 The individual engineering majors are comprised of appropriately sequenced course groupings referred to as "regular semester course loads."
-Students enrolled in the College of Engineering may take up to four credits, or one course overload, in any given semester provided that (1) a freshman has permission from the Assistant Dean of Engineering, or (2) an upperclassman has approval from his advisor and chairperson.
+Students enrolled in the College of Engineering may take up to four credits, or one course overload, in any given semester provided that (1) a freshman has permission from the office of the Dean of Engineering.
+Normally, only second semester freshmen with a GPA of at least 3.5 are permitted to overload, or (2) an upperclassman has approval from his adviser and chair.
+Normally a GPA of at least 3.0 is required in this case.